DiogoAndreBotas/onfido-vending-machine/README.md

 # Vending Machine

-This vending machine is a public REST API that exposes several endpoints, which can be called in order to interact with the machine.
+The implementation of the vending machine is a REST API that exposes several endpoints that can be called to interact with the machine.

 ## Running the Machine Locally